Dasol: Annual festivals

 Dasol celebrates the annual feast of its Catholic patron Saint Vincent Ferrer every first Friday of Lent (after Ash Wednesday).
 Dasol follows the tradition of every Filipino fiesta.
 At sunrise, a thanksgiving mass is rendered simultaneously in all Roman Catholic Church and Philippine Independent Church locations in Dasol. at 9:00 AM, a parade of all public officials and government employees are held at Barangay Poblacion public roads.
 In the afternoon, an open sports tournament sponsored by the Youth Council are held in the municipal hall compound.
 By the evening, senior citizen organizations and Filipino-American organizations celebrate a cocktail party at the municipal auditorium.
 Most of the attendants do ballroom dancing.

 During the months of April and May barangay-based feasts were celebrated.

+Education

+The Dasol Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public elementary and high schools.